-Species that are known from collections or sight records from several localities not under imminent threat, or from few but widespread localities with either large population size or significant remaining areas of apparently suitable habitat, much of it not under imminent threat.
-Species may be included if they are comparatively well known from several localities but do not meet adequacy of survey requirements and known threatening processes exist that could affect them.
-P4 Priority Four - Rare, Near Threatened and other species in need of monitoring: - (a) Rare.
+Species that are known from several locations, and the species does not appear to be under imminent threat, or from few but widespread locations with either large population size or significant remaining areas of apparently suitable habitat, much of it not under imminent threat.
+Species may be included if they are comparatively well known from several locations but do not meet adequacy of survey requirements and known threatening processes exist that could affect them.
+Such species are in need of further survey.

+P4 Priority Four - Rare, Near Threatened and other species in need of monitoring:

+- (a) Rare.
 Species that are considered to have been adequately surveyed, or for which sufficient knowledge is available, and that are considered not currently threatened or in need of special protection, but could be if present circumstances change.
 These species are usually represented on conservation lands. - (b) Near Threatened.
-Species that are considered to have been adequately surveyed and that do not qualify for Conservation Dependent, but that are close to qualifying for Vulnerable. - (c) Species that have been removed from the list of threatened species during the past five years for reasons other than taxonomy.
-P5 Priority Five - Conservation Dependent species: Species that are not threatened but are subject to a specific conservation program, the cessation of which would result in the species becoming threatened within five years.
-Principles for clearing native vegetation: - (a) Native vegetation should not be cleared if it comprises a high level of biological diversity. - (b) Native vegetation should not be cleared if it comprises the whole or a part of, or is necessary for the maintenance of, a significant habitat for fauna indigenous to Western Australia. - (c) Native vegetation should not be cleared if it includes, or is necessary for the continued existence of, rare - (d) Native vegetation should not be cleared if it comprises the whole or a part of, or is necessary for the maintenance of a threatened ecological community. - (e) Native vegetation should not be cleared if it is significant as a remnant of native vegetation in an area that has been extensively cleared. - (f) Native vegetation should not be cleared if it is growing in, or in association with, an environment associated with a watercourse or wetland. - (g) Native vegetation should not be cleared if the clearing of the vegetation is likely to cause appreciable land degradation. - (h) Native vegetation should not be cleared if the clearing of the vegetation is likely to have an impact on the environmental values of any adjacent or nearby conservation area. - (i) Native vegetation should not be cleared if the clearing of the vegetation is likely to cause deterioration in the quality of surface or underground water. - (j) Native vegetation should not be cleared if clearing the vegetation is likely to cause, or exacerbate, the incidence or intensity of flooding.
+Species that are considered to have been adequately surveyed and that are close to qualifying for Vulnerable, but are not listed as Conservation Dependent. - (c) Species that have been removed from the list of threatened species during the past five years for reasons other than taxonomy.

+Principles for clearing native vegetation:

+- (a) Native vegetation should not be cleared if it comprises a high level of biological diversity. - (b) Native vegetation should not be cleared if it comprises the whole or a part of, or is necessary for the maintenance of, a significant habitat for fauna indigenous to Western Australia. - (c) Native vegetation should not be cleared if it includes, or is necessary for the continued existence of, rare flora. - (d) Native vegetation should not be cleared if it comprises the whole or a part of, or is necessary for the maintenance of a threatened ecological community. - (e) Native vegetation should not be cleared if it is significant as a remnant of native vegetation in an area that has been extensively cleared. - (f) Native vegetation should not be cleared if it is growing in, or in association with, an environment associated with a watercourse or wetland. - (g) Native vegetation should not be cleared if the clearing of the vegetation is likely to cause appreciable land degradation. - (h) Native vegetation should not be cleared if the clearing of the vegetation is likely to have an impact on the environmental values of any adjacent or nearby conservation area.

+Native vegetation should not be cleared if the clearing of the vegetation is likely to cause deterioration in quality of surface or underground water. (j) Native vegetation should not be cleared if clearing the vegetation is likely to cause, or exacerbate, incidence or intensity of flooding. , th